 Grupo Argos seeks to guarantee its sustainability endeavoring sectoral and geographical diversification of its investments, in order to limit the impacts of economic, political and regulatory nature that manifest in the markets.
 Thus, it participates in investments with different degree of maturity.
 It holds mature investments listed in the Colombia Stock Exchange and with international presence, as cement and energy and in non-listed businesses such as real estate and ports operation.
 Similarly, it constantly evaluates growth and expansion alternatives, but always in a long-term perspective, where the creation of responsible value is the fundamental premise.
 At the same time, Grupo Argos permanently analyzes the threats of the industries where it invests, thus monitoring the main structural risks of its businesses.

-It also participates actively in the decision-making processes of its subsidiaries, looking to proGrupo Argos invests in initiatives that serve as a distinguishing element and are related with activities in which it already participates.

-mote the adoption of guidelines, with the purpose of generating a balance between economic profit, social development and management of impacts on the environment.
+It also participates actively in the decision-making processes of its subsidiaries, looking to promote the adoption of guidelines, with the purpose of generating a balance between economic profit, social development and management of impacts on the environment.